Faith deconstruction: Definitions

+Alan Jamieson, in his book A Churchless Faith, describes faith deconstruction as follows:

 There is broad agreement that the term is derived from Jacques Derrida's philosophical concept of deconstruction.
+David Hayward, also known as "nakedpastor", says that he "co-opted the term" from Derrida, whose work he was reading at the time his beliefs started to erode.

+Spread

 Notable advocates of faith deconstruction include internet comedy duo Rhett McLaughlin and Link Neal (who published multiple podcast episodes detailing their spiritual deconstruction), John D. Caputo (who in 2007 wrote What Would Jesus Deconstruct?: The Good News of Postmodernism for the Church), and Richard Rohr.
-Prominent former Christians who underwent deconstruction include Joshua Harris (who briefly offered a course on deconstruction), Abraham Piper, and Marty Sampson.
+Prominent former Christians who underwent deconstruction include Joshua Harris (whose book I Kissed Dating Goodbye was foundational to purity culture and who briefly offered a course on deconstruction), Abraham Piper, and Marty Sampson.

-As of February 2022 there were 293,026 posts on Instagram utilizing the hashtag #deconstruction.
+As of February 2022, there were 293,026 posts on Instagram using the hashtag #deconstruction.

+On Reddit, the r/Deconstruction community had almost 10,000 members as of March 2025.

+Outcomes

+Psychologist Daryl R. Van Tongeren catalogs these possible outcomes following deconstruction: